joancubillo95/common-ports-availability/README.md

 ### 4. Add the code

 Replace the generated `Program.cs` with the implementation in this repository.
+Or don't, and  in step 5 you will get the famous Hello, World! printed in your console.

 ### 5. Run it